mayve-14/House-price-predictions/README.md

 # House-price-predictions
-House price predictions using R language
+House price predictions using R language with data analysis and visualization techniques